-Hazardous material incident - The accidental release of hazardous materials from their containers.
+Hazardous material incident[÷] - The accidental release of hazardous materials from their containers.

-Helmet - An element of the protective ensemble designed to provide minimum protection to the user's head against impact, flying or falling objects, electric shock, penetration, heat, and flame.
+Helmet[:] [A head protective device consisting of a rigid shell, energy absorption system, and chin strap intended to protect the] An element of the protective ensemble designed to provide minimum protection to the user's head against impact, flying or falling objects, electric shock, penetration, heat, and flame.

-Hose tower - A vertical structure where a hose is hung to dry.
+Hose tower[÷] A vertical structure where a hose is hung to dry.

-IFSTA - International Fire Service Training Association.
+IFSTA[:] - International Fire Service Training Association.